 6) User acceptance testing.

 I announce the tasting and request that every family member tastes from each bowl and makes a choice.
 Confession – I’ve already tried both and know which one I prefer, but I stay silent to keep the experiment pure.
-The resulting votes go overwhelmingly towards the less healthy – fried option.
+The resulting votes go overwhelmingly towards the less healthy – the fried option.
 I wholeheartedly agree.
-Perhaps there is some other secret to baking falafels that I have not discovered, but the fried ones are crunchy on the outside, soft on inside, and retained more flavour.
+Perhaps there is some other secret to baking falafels that I have not discovered, but the fried ones are crunchy on the outside, soft on the inside, and retained more flavour.
 A definite winner of the customer votes.

 The success of the product depends on your customers.
 Regardless of what you believe the product’s benefits and winning features are, your customers will decide.
 So when designing a product, build a customer feedback mechanism and keep measuring customer satisfaction.
 Otherwise, you may end up with unsold products on your hands – just like I will have to eat the baked falafels as I am feeling sorry for them.

 If you liked this story, you may also like: